microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/logo-recognition/README.md

 We previously trained faces by manually importing them into the training web app at [`/action=gui`](http://127.0.0.1:14000/a=graphicaluserinterface).
 It is sometimes preferable to make use of the training actions programmatically, *i.e.* if we have many identities to train, or we just wish to automate the process.

-Let's use the included `trainObjects.js` script to create identities for the Objects saved in our `billboard`, `pitch` and `shirt` directories by running the command in your terminal:
+Let's use the included `trainObjects.js` script to create identities for the Objects saved in our `billboard` and `shirt` directories by running the command in your terminal:

 ```bsh
 node trainObjects.js